taskforcesh/bullmq/docs/gitbook/patterns/process-step-jobs.md

 );
 ```

 As you can see, we should save the step value, in this case we are saving it into data.
-So even in an error, it would be retried in the last step that was saved (in case we use a backoff strategy).
+So even in the case of an error, it would be retried in the last step that was saved (in case we use a backoff strategy).

 {% hint style="info" %}
 Bullmq-Pro: this pattern could be handle by using observables, in that case we do not need to save next step.